Meet our innovation team

 Sarah has a strong background in science with a Bachelor of Psychology (Honours) and is currently completing her PhD in Cognitive Psychology at Monash University.
 Understanding how people think and how this motivates them to act is her core area of interest.
 She is passionate about adapting the latest findings from psychology and neuroscience to real world problems.

 In her spare time Sarah can often be found cruising the running tracks of Melbourne by either foot or bike.
 Depending on the season you might also spot her on the slopes skiing or boarding.

 Sarah is our AFR Most Innovative Companies List extraordinaire!
 She ensures that the highly prestigious List, for which Inventium is the research and methodology partner, runs without a hitch.
+As well as being Inventium’s Event Superhero, Sarah assists our team of Facilitators.
 Delivering awesomeness through great customer service is what makes her happy.

 After flying the coop from country NSW, Sarah went to uni in sunny QLD where she studied a Bachelor of Business majoring in Event Management and Sport Management.
 She has over five years experience in a variety of roles ranging from working in Outback QLD on tourist events to event coordination at a professional sporting club.
 The satisfaction of implementing a plan for an event and seeing it through is what makes Sarah tick.

 For fun, Sarah loves to go on adventures and explore Melbourne, bake (given her surname, it’s meant to be!) and sew where she has a wealth of experience in creating fun accessories for babies and kids.

 Georgia initially joined Inventium as the office Beancounter, but driven by her love of process management and creating efficiencies to help those around her work effectively, she was super keen to take on the role of Finance and Operations Manager.